fpalou/fpalou/README.md

-# Hello, World!
+# Hello!
 I'm Federico Palou 🌟

 ## 🚀 About Me
 👨‍💻 I'm a Junior Full-Stack developer with a passion for reading fantasy and science fiction.

 🎓 Recently completed Le Wagon's bootcamp on web development.

-🌱 Currently sharpening my skills in Hotwire.
+🌱 Currently sharpening my skills in Azure Developer and React.

 🎯 2024 Goals: Stable job, comfy setup with lots of green.